-Yesterday, someone disclosed that she is planning to get involved with a friend to start up.
+Yesterday, a friend disclosed that she is planning a planning a startup with an aquaintance.
 Some questions popped up, and I was only keen to share some thoughts.
 She shared that they have an idea, and are discussing the way forward.
 I am not sure about her potential cofounder, but she definitely has a stable job, and is looking to also settle down maritally in the next few months.
 The many complications one has, often lands us in a spot about the decision making, whether or not to start up.

 Here are some thoughts from the discussion we had.

 This may be the first step for most startups.
 Especially if you are ambitious about being a problem solver.
 The keyword here is “problem solving”.
 Very often, startup junkies are “product developers” or “product managers” because they are able to create viable products, which solve customers’ problems.
 When you have an idea – nothing else matters.
 It does not matter whether your idea is good or bad.
 There is no judgement on it, until you screw up.
 The question you need to answer is, are you willing to take the risk?

 Many people start up because they are frustrated in their jobs, and do not like what they are doing.
 They feel a sense of void, and want to do something different.
 Some lose their jobs, because of external factors, and do not have a choice but to start up.
 These are circumstances that can fuel idea generation, and should not stop you from starting up.
 The trick is, you need to become an idea generator.
 Which is true, even for those who have started with an idea, because as we go down the road, we will be faced with multiple problems that resist our progress, and we would need idea after idea to go around those problems.
 Do not fear risks.